China may enact Hong Kong security law at end... | Taiwan News

 BEIJING (AP) — China's top lawmaking body has announced a three-day session for the end of this month, a move that raises the possibility of the enactment of a national security law for Hong Kong that has stirred debate and fears in the semi-autonomous territory.

-The official Xinhua News Agency said Sunday that the Standing Committee of the National People’s Congress would meet from June 28 to 30 in Beijing.
+The official Xinhua News Agency said Sunday that the Standing Committee of the National People’s Congress would meet from June 28-30 in Beijing.

 The brief report did not mention the Hong Kong security law among several possible discussion items, but it could still be on the agenda or added at the meeting.